Tiger shark

 The tiger shark (Galeocerdo cuvier) is a species of ground shark, and the only extant member of the genus Galeocerdo and family Galeocerdonidae.
 It is a large predator, with females capable of attaining a length of over 5 m.
 Populations are found in many tropical and temperate waters, especially around central Pacific islands.
-Its name derives from the dark stripes down its body, which resemble a tiger's pattern, but fade as the shark matures.
+Its name derives from the dark stripes down its body, which resemble a tiger's pattern and fade as the shark matures.

 The tiger shark is a solitary, mostly nocturnal hunter.
-It is notable for having the widest food spectrum of all sharks, with a range of prey that includes crustaceans, fish, seals, birds, squid, sea turtles, sea snakes, dolphins, and others, even smaller sharks.
+It is notable for having the widest food spectrum of all sharks, with a range of prey that includes crustaceans, fish, seals, birds, squid, octopuses, sea turtles, sea snakes, dolphins, and even smaller sharks.
 It also has a reputation as a "garbage eater", consuming a variety of inedible, man-made objects that linger in its stomach.
 Tiger sharks have only one recorded natural predator, the orca.
 It is considered a near-threatened species because of finning and fishing by humans.

 The tiger shark is second only to the great white in recorded fatal attacks on humans, but these events are still exceedingly rare.